MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD07_DEMO.md

       }
 ```

-13. Ensure that the cursor is at the end of the **DeletePerson** method code block, press Enter twice, and then type the following code.
+13. Ensure that the cursor is at the end of the **DeletePerson** method code block, press Enter twice, and then type the following code:
   ```cs
       public IEnumerable<Person> GetPeople()
       {